johnjcamilleri/johnjcamilleri/README.md

 ## Bio

-[**Lecturer in Computer Science**](https://www.chalmers.se/en/persons/cajohn/) at Chalmers University of Technology
+[**Lecturer**](https://www.chalmers.se/en/persons/cajohn/) at Chalmers University of Technology

 - Ph.D. in Computer Science, language technology and formal methods
-- Many years programming experience, both professionally and for fun
+- Many years programming experience: professionally, open-source, and for fun
 - Comfortable at any level of the stack

 ---